Fotografer tager billeder af det danske herrelandshold i fodbold i den gamle idrætspark

 In Euro 2024, Serbia and Slovenia meet.
 With all the Yugoslav ghosts of the past hanging over the green - and with Denmark and England as fellow combatants in the opening group.

 In the library's collections, you can find Yugoslav ghosts, former English great teams and Danish Olympic winners.
-For example, look for football pictures or newspaper articles.
+For example, look for soccer pictures or newspaper articles.